indigotech/onboard-felipe-korbes/README.md

 ### Development
 So far, all the tools listed above have been implemented and tested in their most basic form.
 To run the code on your machine, you can follow the steps below.

 Before cloning the repository to your machine, make sure you have [Node.js](https://nodejs.org/en) and a PostgreSQL database running on your machine.
 In order to get an instance of a PostgreSQL running on your machine, you can use [Docker](https://www.docker.com/).
-If using Docker on Lnux, you can start it by running
+If using Docker on Linux, you can start it by running

 ```plaintext
 sudo systemctl start docker
 ```

-You can also try running ```docker run hello-world``` to check if everything is in order.
+You can also try running `docker run hello-world` to check if everything is in order.

 After checking that everything is okay, you can run the following command to start the PostgreSQL server.